mkang315/BGF-YOLO/README.md

 Kang, M., Ting, C.-M., Ting, F. F., Phan, R.C.-W.: BGF-YOLO: enhanced YOLOv8 with multiscale attentional feature fusion for brain tumor detection. arXiv preprint [arXiv:2309.12585](https://arxiv.org/abs/2309.12585) (2023)</br>
 -->
 ## Referencing Guide
 Please cite our paper if you use code from this repository.
-Here is a a guide to referencing this work in various styles for formatting your references:
+Here is a guide to referencing this work in various styles for formatting your references:
 > Plain Text

 - Springer Reference Style</br>